Economy of Ethiopia: History

 Ethiopia's resources have enabled the country—unlike most sub-Saharan African countries—to maintain contacts with the outside world for centuries.
 Since ancient times, Ethiopian traders exchanged gold, ivory, musk, and wild animal skins for salt and luxury goods, such as silk and velvet.
 By the late nineteenth century, coffee had become one of Ethiopia's more important cash crops.
 At that time, most trade flowed along two major trade routes, both of which terminated in the far southwest in the Kefa-Jima region.
 From there, one route went north to Mitsiwa via Gonder and Adwa, the other along the Awash River valley to Harer and then on to Berbera or Zeila on the Red Sea.

-Despite its many riches, Ethiopia would stop being a great trading state after fall of Axum.
-Most Ethiopians despised traders, preferring instead to emulate the country's legendary warriors and priests.
+Ethiopia lost its status as a great trading state after the fall of Axum.
+Most Ethiopians came to despise traders, preferring instead to emulate the country's legendary warriors and priests.
 After establishing a foothold in the country, Greek, Armenian, and Arab traders became the economic intermediaries between Ethiopia and the outside world.
 Arabs also settled in the interior and eventually dominated all commercial activity except petty trade.

 When their occupation of Ethiopia ended in 1941, the Italians left behind them a country whose economic structure was much as it had been for centuries.
 There had been some improvements in communications, particularly in the area of road building, and attempts had been made to establish a few small industries and to introduce commercial farming, particularly in Eritrea, which Italy had occupied since 1890.
 But these changes were limited.
-With only a small proportion of the population participating in the money economy, trade consisted mostly of barter.
+With only a small proportion of the population participating in the monetized economy, trade consisted mostly of barter.
 Wage labor was limited, economic units were largely self-sufficient, foreign trade was negligible, and the market for manufactured goods was extremely small.

 During the late 1940s and 1950s, much of the economy remained unchanged.
 The government focused its development efforts on expansion of the bureaucratic structure and ancillary services.
 Most farmers cultivated small plots of land or herded cattle.
 Traditional and primitive farming methods provided the population with a subsistence standard of living.
-In addition, many nomadic peoples raised livestock and followed a life of seasonal movement in drier areas.
+In addition, many nomadic peoples raised livestock and moved seasonally in drier areas.
 The agricultural sector grew slightly, and the industrial sector represented a small part of the total economy.